spaceship-prompt/spaceship-prompt/docs/Styles.md

 Look for and load a style of the given name.

 ### Arguments

 1. `style`: Name of the style to load.
 Looks in `$SPACESHIP_CUSTOM/styles/` and `$SPACESHIP_ROOT/styles/` for file `style.zsh` and loads it.
 See [Styles](./Styles.md) for more information on how to write styles.
 2. `load_sections`: If `false` then doesn't try to load required sections at the end.
 Useful if running inside another style to avoid redundancy.
 Note that sections wouldn't be loaded at all, hence avoid setting false at highest level such as in ~/.zshrc.

+### Utility Styles

+Currently a utility style has been provided for regular housekeeping jobs.

+* `spaceship::load_style reset` - Reset all customisations and loads `custom_default` and `default`.
+Can be used to provide a clean slate for styles.